AdamClarkStandke/LangChainTextInteraction/README.md

 # LangChainTextInteraction
-Using Langchain, llms, and promts to interact with scientific text documents for better searching
+Using Langchain, LLMs, and Promt Templates to interact with (primarily) scientific based text documents for answering questions (QA).